dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

   installation instructions there.

 With the prerequisites in place, you can manage Dash0 dashboards via the operator.
-The Dash0 operator will watch for Perses dashboard resources in the cluster and synchronize them with the Dash0 backend:
+The Dash0 operator will watch for Perses dashboard resources in all namespaces that have a Dash0 monitoring resource deployed, and synchronize the Perses dashboard resources with the Dash0 backend:
 * When a new Perses dashboard resource is created, the operator will create a corresponding dashboard via Dash0's API.
 * When a Perses dashboard resource is changed, the operator will update the corresponding dashboard via Dash0's API.
 * When a Perses dashboard resource is deleted, the operator will delete the corresponding dashboard via Dash0's API.